Whole Health

 Biofeedback

-“Building Better” is a series of two 5-week classes that teaches stress management using HeartMath-based biofeedback and Problem Solving Therapy skills.
-Veterans learn to monitor their stress using a HeartMath “Inner Balance” biofeedback device, which pairs with an app on their smartphone to make stress management easy and convenient.
+Whole Health offers a 6-week virtual class that teaches stress management using HeartMath-based biofeedback.
+Veterans learn to regulate their stress using a HeartMath “Inner Balance” biofeedback device, which pairs with an app on their smartphone to make stress management easy and convenient.

 Where: Virtual via VA Video Connect